matthieugomez/PairsMacros.jl/README.md

 #> filter(:x => >(1), df)
 ```

 This package builds on the code from [DataFramesMeta.jl](https://github.com/JuliaData/DataFramesMeta.jl).
-However, the approach is different: the same macro can be used for `transform`/`combine`/`select`/`filter` etc.
+However, the approach is more minimial in the sense that the same macro can be used for `transform`/`combine`/`select`/`filter` etc.